 There are a few different types of air fryers out there.
 The one I use is similar to an oven.
 It has racks and a glass window so you can watch the food being cooked.
 All you need to do with this type of air fryer is to put the chicken pieces on the rack and cook.
 It is that simple.

 The inspiration for this recipe comes from the food blog Plated Cravings.
 There’s lots of great advice in her post, including instructions for the majority of you who probably have an air fryer with a basket.
-The cooking method when using these types is slightly different.

 This glaze is based of my nuoc mam cham (Vietnamese dipping sauce) recipe which is here.
 I have intentionally left out is garlic because I have found that the flavour just gets lost and overpowered.
 The best way to incorporate this garlic into the recipe (if you must have it) is by sprinkling lightly fried garlic bits over the top of wings as a garnish.
 If you are going to make your own, be careful not to burn the garlic or else it will be very bitter.